-Use of electronic devices outside of class is only allowed before the start of school and after the school day has ended.
+Use of electronic devices is only allowed before the start of school and after the school day has ended.
 Personal use of the electronic devices between classes and during lunch is not allowed.
 In the event that a student needs to communicate with his/her parents, the student should ask the teacher on supervision before using his/her device.
+This includes during KidsCare (after-school care).
+Teachers may allow students to use their phones for educational purposes at their discretion.
 Violation of this policy will result in the electronic device(s) being confiscated and held in the School Office until the end of the school day.